Setting up a Bandit

 An ideal decision metric has the following properties:

 - It has a short conversion window and can be observed in a relatively short time frame.
-Short conversion windows allow the bandit to update with accurate information; a metric that takes longer to be observed will slow the Bandit down.
+Short conversion windows allow the bandit to update with accurate information; a metric that takes longer to be observed will slow down Bandit learning.
+If sticky bucketing is disabled, it is important to use a short conversion window to avoid

 - If it is a proportion metric, the conversion rate should not be super low or super high.
 These extreme conversion rates can result in Bandits that are very slow to converge as a lot of data is needed to adequately separate the Bandit variations.